bazel-contrib/SIG-rules-authors/go-tutorial.md

  }
 ```

 We added the import and the call to `word.GenerateWord()`.
-Again we can run gazelle
+Again we can run Gazelle
 to add the new dep to the BUILD.bazel file.

 ```bash